 "What do you want?"

-''Nothing," she said softly, in that accent of hers.
-"Like I said, I merely wanted you to know you were not alone.
+"Nothing," she said softly in that accent of hers.
+"Like I said, I merely wanted you to know that you were not alone.
 There is someone out there who understands."

 "How did you figure it out?"

 "Your military and NCIS files may be sealed, but newspaper archives are not.
-It did not take a lot of digging to discover those clippings."
+It did not take a lot of digging to discover."

 "Have you told anyone?"

 "No. And I have no intention of doing so.
-It's your secret to tell."
+It is your secret to tell, not mine."

 She didn't react in the slightest.
-"Because underneath the overall bastardness of your behavior for the last few days, there was a current of sadness and grief.
-Of overwhelming loss.
-I know how that can consume, and I wanted to see if there was anything I could do to help ease that pain."
+"Because underneath the overall bastardness of your behavior over the last few days, there was a current of sadness and grief; of overwhelming loss.
+I know how that can consume and I wanted to see if there was anything I could do to help ease that pain."